-Would you like to know more about psychology?
-The minor in psychology provides a general introduction to different subfields under psychology without the depth of methodological training required of majors.
+The minor in psychology provides a general introduction to different subfields under psychology without the depth of majors' methodological training.
 The minor exposes students to individual and contextual perspectives in psychology.
-Many minor courses can be relevant or complementary to other majors, or general real-world experiences.
+Many minor courses can be relevant or complementary to other majors or general real-world experiences.

-In order for your registration to be as smooth as possible, please follow these recommendations:
+For your registration to be as smooth as possible, follow these recommendations:

 - Declare the minor early on, so you have several semesters to complete it.
 It is unlikely that you will find space to register in more than one psychology course per semester.

-- If you declared the psychology minor before you declared your major, then as soon as you declare your major inform the psychology department so we can add the minor to your Banner.
+- If you declare the psychology minor before you declare your major, then as soon as you declare your major, inform the psychology department so we can add the little to your Banner.

 - Pay attention to announcements from the department each semester about recommended courses or new courses offered to minors.